kikikkkkz/MUJIHotelBooking-new/README.md

 ## Usage
 1. Clone the project using SSH Key.
-2. Install dependencies using the npm install command.
+2. Install phpMyAdmin and XAMPP on your computer.
-3. Start the web server using the npm run local command.
-The app will be served at http://localhost:8080/.
+3. Copy the project folder into /opt/lampp/htdocs.
-4. Go to http://localhost:8080/ in your browser.
+4. Go to http://localhost:8080/MUJIHotelBooking in your browser.
 5. Start searching for rooms and make a booking!

 ## Screenshots